 What can be used against you during a divorce?

 When it comes to divorce, there are a few things a spouse can use against you that may prolong the divorce process.
-If one spouse was spending marital money on extramarital affairs, grossly overspending or selling items bought within the marriage below market value, that can also be seen as an issue.
-Text messages can also be used during a divorce as evidence.
+If one spouse was spending marital money on extramarital affairs, grossly overspending or selling items bought within the marriage below market value, these factors can be seen as an issue.

 Chloe Wolman, Esq.